 HELL NIGHT (1981)

 Hell Night is a cheesy 80s slasher flick that has gained a bit of a reputation over the years and a bit of a cult following, too.
 It was another flick I caught on one of the grind house screens at the Oritani Theater in Hackensack, N.J. and while it was fairly entertaining, I don’t remember being all that overly impressed.
-I recently had a chance to revisit this 80s horror and while there is definitely some entertainment to be had and the added 80s nostalgia is always welcome, I still feel it’s kind of an average flick whose reputation has grown beyond more than it really deserves.
-If you’re a fan of 80s slasher flicks, it’s definitely worth a look and is undeniably fun, but it’s not quite the classic some make it out to be.
+I recently had a chance to revisit this slasher and there is definitely some entertainment to be had and the 80s nostalgia added some fun to a flick now revered by some as a cult classic.
+If you’re a fan of 80s slasher flicks, it’s definitely worth a look and is undeniably a good time.

-So, overall, Hell Night can be an amusing watch and it does have some nice nostalgia, especially for me since I got to see it with friends in a theater where movies like this should be seen.
+So, overall, Hell Night can be an amusing watch and it does have some nice nostalgia, especially for me, since I got to see it with friends in a theater where movies like this should be seen.
 While it is very slow to really get going, the last act does kick in gear and deliver some nice action and a little suspense.
-If you’re patient enough to get to that point, then you should be satisfied with what the last 40 minutes delivers .
-It doesn’t quite live up to it’s reputation, but if you are a fan of the 80s slasher era, it deserves a look and will probably entertain you well enough when all is said and done…and sometimes that and a few brews are all one needs in a movie.
+If today’s audiences are patient enough to get to that point, then they should be satisfied with what the last 40 minutes delivers .
+Maybe not an outright classic, but if you are a fan of the 80s slasher era, it deserves a look and will probably entertain you just fine when all is said and done…and sometimes that and a few brews are all one needs in a movie.